judemille/fmod.zig/README.md

 # FMOD API bindings for Zig

+Bindings to the FMOD API (Core, FSBank, Studio) in Zig.

+Trying to make this compatible with all platforms that are accessible without special permission.
+This is being built based on version 2.02.19, but it may or may not be compatible with older versions.
+Compatibility with newer versions should not be an issue.

 ## Disclaimer

 The current maintainer of this project is a trans lesbian who unequivocally supports Ukraine,